The Joy of Mirror Making: Parabolizing

 Finally, there's another drawback to sub-diameter laps that no one seems to notice.
 A parabolizing tool 1/3 the diameter of the mirror works at 1/9 the speed of a full sized tool and even slower compared to an oversized tool.

 Highly aspheric mirrors, mirrors that are large and very fast, face a crumbling precipice between larger laps and smoother laps.
 Larger laps smooth better but have trouble fixing narrow zones and cannot keep up with the changing slope of the mirror as the lap moves across its surface.
 On the other hand, smaller laps handle the changing slope across the mirror's face but have trouble fixing large scale correction issues.
-Pitch as commonly used isn't up to the task, hence the popularity of smaller laps.
 I find success with thick and soft pitch in the shape of petals and stars used on a relatively thin plaster tool that's supported by a thick rubber mat.

 No matter what goes on, strive for a smooth curve on the mirror.
 Fixing a kink only to create another kink is no progress at all.
 Parabolizing consists of approaching full parabolization always ensuring a smooth curve.